Upper School Curriculum Guide

 - Musicianship for Performers

-If you are interested in auditioning for any of the Honors Choirs or Honors Jazz Band, auditions happen in the fall, but you will need approval from Ms. Marcell.
-If you are hoping to participate you should inquire in the spring.
+Students interested in auditioning for any of the Honors Choirs or Honors Jazz Band will need approval from the Department Chair.
+Final auditions happen in the fall.
+Students hoping to participate should inquire in the spring.

-To take AP Music Theory, approval is required from Ms. Marcell.
-While there is no course prerequisite for AP Theory, a conversation to discuss your musical background is required.
+To take AP Music Theory, approval is required from the Department Chair.
+While there is no course prerequisite for AP Music Theory, a conversation to discuss the student’s musical background is required.

-If you are interested in private lessons or participating in the Chamber Music Program, be in contact with the Private Lesson Coordinator at the beginning of September and be on the lookout for information on e-communications from the school.
-Please know that private lessons and the Chamber Music Program are extra-curricular and do not receive academic credit or count toward the arts credit.
+Students interested in private lessons should contact the Private Lesson Coordinator at the beginning of September and be on the lookout for information on e-communications from the school.
+Private lessons are extracurricular and do not receive academic credit or count toward the arts credit.

 AP HOMEWORK GUIDELINES